microsoft/sparrow-client/README.md

 Downloads three default ONNX models from Zenodo and writes minimal `config.pbtxt` for each Triton repo.

 ### 8. Access Key
-Prompts for the server access key and writes it to:
+Prompts for the server access key (obtained from the SPARROW dashboard) and writes it to:
 ```
 sparrow/config/access_key.txt
 starlink/config/access_key.txt